morizotter/SwiftyDrop/README.md

 ## Contribution

-Please file issues or submit pull requests for anything you’d like to see!
+Please file issues or submit pull requests!
 We're waiting! :)

 ## License

 SwiftyDrop is released under the MIT license.
 Go read the LICENSE file for more information.